GuicedEE/junie-guides/implementation/env-variables.md

 # 🧩 Shared Orchestration Environment Variables

-This document defines **project-wide environment variables** to be used across all modules and Cloud Run services in the `ai-experiment` platform.
+This document defines **project-wide environment variables** to be used across all modules and services in your platform.
 These variables are injected via Terraform, GitHub Actions, and/or container startup configurations.

 ---